 Graduate Certificate in Logistics & Supply Chain Management

 Logistics and supply chain management professionals thrive on efficiently and effectively managing the production and distribution of goods from supply acquisition to delivery of the finished goods worldwide.
-Graduates will find employment opportunities as process distribution, physical distribution, and logistics consulting service experts (SOC code 11-3071.03).
+Graduates will find employment opportunities as process distribution, physical distribution and logistics consulting service experts.

 Admission Requirements & Application

-Individuals wishing to apply for admission into the graduate certificate program in Logistics and Supply Chain Management must have completed a Bachelor’s degree and must satisfy the following:
+Individuals wishing to apply for admission into the graduate certificate program in logistics and supply chain management must have completed a Bachelor’s degree and must satisfy at least one of the following:

 500 minimum score on the Graduate Management Admission Test (GMAT)